-What if the Tweet I want to embed is part of a conversation (an @reply)?
+What if the Tweet I want to embed is part of a conversation (a reply)?

-When the embedded Tweet is an @reply, one previous Tweet will be displayed above the @reply.
-Permalinks will be available on both Tweets, but Tweet actions (reply, retweet, and favorite) will only be available on the @reply.
+When the embedded Tweet is a reply, the parent Tweet will be displayed above the reply.
+Permalinks will be available on both Tweets, but Tweet actions (reply, Retweet, and favorite) will only be available on the reply.

 Can I embed a Tweet from a user who chooses to protect their Tweets?

 Embed code is not available for Tweets from users who choose to protect their Tweets.

 What if a user deletes a Tweet after it has been embedded on another website?
 Similarly, what happens to Tweets from users that change their Tweets from public to protected (or become suspended)?

 For more information about embedded Tweets, visit our developer site.